dlepaux/realtime-bpm-analyzer/readme.md

 ## Usages

-If you encounter issues along the way, remember we have a [discord server](https://discord.gg/3xV7TGmq) and a [chat](https://gitter.im/realtime-bpm-analyzer/Lobby) !
+If you encounter issues along the way, remember we have a [chat](https://gitter.im/realtime-bpm-analyzer/Lobby) and the new [discussion feature of github](https://github.com/dlepaux/realtime-bpm-analyzer/discussions) !

 ### Player strategy